 The Founders Series: advice for entrepreneurs and students who are thinking of becoming entrepreneurs

-Tell us about Checkmate Creations.
+Tell us about Chasing Nirvana Yoga.
 What’s your vision for the company?

 What inspired you to start your own company?

 What was your first job after graduation?
 If in a different field, how did you make the transition from that to entrepreneurship?
-Highlight any other pertinent jobs held between your first one and now.
+Feel free to highlight any other pertinent jobs held between your first one and now.

 What is the most important trait for an entrepreneur to have?

 What career advice would you give to current students who are considering joining a startup or starting their own company?

 Love recklessly.
 You have to be passionate about your endeavor.
 If you don’t have passion in your chosen field, you will be ill-equipped to compete with those who do.
 If you have passion, you naturally give your work everything you have to make it succeed, and you become one of the lucky few who has a job that doesn’t feel like work.

 Where can people find out more about CNY?